Curve diffusion and straightening flows on parallel lines: Introduction

 \subsection{Elastic flow}

-We finish by giving a surprising global result on the vanilla elastic flow.
-As noted earlier, despite $\vn{k}_2^2$ being uniformly bounded and non-increasing along an elastic flow, compactness is not expected in general due to the norm $\vn{\gamma}_\infty$ typically growing without bound.
-In order to obtain compactness, a restriction on length is usually imposed.
+We finish by giving a surprising global result on the free elastic flow.
+Due to the powerful a-priori estimate on the energy for the flow, global existence follows without too much difficulty.

+As noted earlier however, compactness is not expected in general due to the norm $\vn{\gamma}_\infty$ possibly growing without bound.
+In order to obtain compactness, a restriction on length (either penalisation or constraint) is usually imposed (see for example \cite{DKS02} for the first result of this kind, and \cite{okabepozziwheeler} and \cite{okabewheeler} for recent low-regularity developments).

-This makes global results on the vanilla elastic flow quite rare.
-For the flow supported on parallel lines, we are able to obtain a result of this kind, if the initial oscillation of curvature is not bigger than $\pi$.
-This can be thought of as a stability result for straight lines, as the boundary condition can, via reflection, be understood as imposing a \emph{cocompactness condition} on the flow.
+This makes global results on the free elastic flow quite rare.
+For the flow supported on parallel lines, we are able to obtain not only global existence, but in fact convergence under a curvature condition.
+We do not need to rescale the flow, nor adjust for translations.
+We also do not require reparametrisation.
+Our result holds for data with initial scale-invariant $L^2$-norm squared of the curvature smaller than $\pi$.
+As noted earlier, this can be thought of as a geometric stability result for the \emph{entire} free elastic flow, as the boundary condition can, via reflection, be understood as imposing a \emph{cocompactness condition} on the flow.